iut-cse/OOP-course-content/topics/ocp.md

 The first solution had violated the _Open Closed Principle_ (OCP, O of Solid) which states:
 > software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

+Notice that all three downsides of the first solution has disapeared.

+### Notes
+1. In the given example, the `ShapeGroup` class is open for extension and closed for modification.
+This idea needs to be clearly communicated.
+2. OCP, [dynamic polymorphism](polymorphism) and strategy design patterns are the similar concepts, just approached differently.
+They give a good way of working with _similar objects with different behaviour_.
+In the strategy pattern, the _context_ is open for extension and closed for modification.
+3. OCP is a very fundamental and extreemly important concept of OOP.
+OCP compliance of a code makes it extensible and reusable.
+Make sure that the students have clear understanding of it.

 ## Practice
 The students should be able to solve the following problems.